bogoivanov/cooking_co/README.md

 or recipe and view detailed information, as well as like and comment with other users.
 The site also has a search feature that allows users to search for specific cocktail recipes.
 The web application has an admin part where there are superusers and groups of users with different levels of access.
-The "StaffCC" group has full CRUD (create, read, update, delete) access, while the "ModeratorsCC" group has CRUD access on cocktails and recipes, comments, and likes.
+The "AdminCC" group has full CRUD (create, read, update, delete) access, while the "ModeratorsCC" group has CRUD access on cocktails and recipes, comments, and likes.